 The Wales award was won by Fishguard Arts Society, an innovative knitting project that involved the entire Fishguard community, from ferrymen to farmers, school children to shopworkers, revitalising the town and its people.

 The winners’ reception was held at Platform Arts in Glasgow in February 2014, with the awards presented by Cabinet Secretary Fiona Hyslop MSP.

-To see photos, read case studies and find out more, head to the Epic Awards website.
+To see more photos, read case studies about each of our winners (and runners-up!) and find out more about the Epic Awards, visit the website.